BE READY TO HAVE FUN!

 POSING

-The first thing people want to do in front of a camera is stare into the lens and make their best “cheese” face.
-Staring at the camera is not a natural look.
 Photos are meant to show you together, loving each other and looking at each other, and feeling emotion for each other.
-This creates a much more natural look.
+This creates a much more natural look that feels warm and connected.
 Prompts with movement, especially with kids, such as “let’s play chase” or “try to tickle each other” make the best photographs.

 KIDS

-Generally kids need routine.
-Avoid giving kids sugary treats before a photosession (including fruit juice and obviously candy).
-Sometimes a beautiful new toy prop is helpful, sometimes we use bubbles, sometimes kids respond to promise of a treat after the photoshoot.
-If kids have a tantrum, we’ll roll with it, but set yourself up for success in advance by keeping kids on as much routine as possible.
+If kids have a tantrum, we’ll roll with it, but set yourself up for success in advance by keeping kids on as much routine as possible, as minimal a change in blood sugar as possible.

 If a tantrum happens, go to what works best: hugs, baby talk, tickling, airplanes, tossing in the air.
 And if that doesn't work, we can lean in by taking photos of everyone else happy and your child ugly crying as a fun juxtaposition.